-Wielkotz & Company, LLC, Pompton Lakes, New Jersey, has not participated in the preparation of information contained in this Official Statement and takes responsibility for the audited financial statements to the extent specified in its Independent Auditor's Report attached hereto as Appendix B.
+Except as set forth in the next sentence hereof, Wielkotz & Company LLC has not assisted in the preparation of information contained in this Official Statement.
+Wielkotz & Company LLC takes responsibility for the audited financial statements for the years ending December 31, 2022 and 2023 to the extent specified in its Independent Auditor's Report set forth in Appendix B.